 If you’re looking for the latest in digital hearing devices, then you’ve come to the right place.
-Bournemouth based, Key to Hearing is a independent hearing care specialist who have access to the latest and best hearing solutions from leading manufacturers, including Unitron, Phonak, GN ReSound, Oticon and Starkey.
+Bournemouth based, Key to Hearing is a independent hearing care specialist who have access to the latest and best hearing solutions from leading manufacturers, including Unitron, Phonak, GN ReSound, Oticon, Bernafon and Starkey.

 We dispense only the latest technology that is often available before the high street chains.
 With a wide range of devices on offer, we’ll help find the right solution for you.

 We have the right hearing solution for you

 Modern hearing devices come in a wide range of styles and technology levels.
 Key to Hearing will help you make the perfect choice by considering your hearing needs, budget, lifestyle and individual hearing preferences.
 Your hearing range, size of ear canal and dexterity help to determine which style of device we would recommend.

 A personal interest in helping you hear better

 When you buy a hearing device from Key to Hearing, your investment goes much further than the device itself.